AlonsoMtzAbascal/statarb-pairs-trading/README.md

 A cointegration-based pairs-trading strategy built around a single question:
-**is the backtested edge real, or an artefact of overfitting and multiple testing?** The strategy itself — Kalman-filtered dynamic hedge ratios, Ornstein–Uhlenbeck spread modeling, z-score mean-reversion signals — is standard.
+**is the backtested edge real, or an artefact of overfitting and multiple testing?** The strategy itself (Kalman-filtered dynamic hedge ratios, Ornstein–Uhlenbeck spread modeling, z-score mean-reversion signals) is standard.
 What makes this project worth reading is the evaluation stack wrapped around it: every result is validated against known ground truth, corrected for the number of pairs searched, charged realistic transaction costs, and selected